Laser420/managed_4626_vault/README.md

 ### This is a vault where users can deposit WETH (or any given ERC20 asset) to be managed by a singular authority known as the operator.
 Though as far as I can tell, a multi-sig or DAO vote could easily be configured to execute all of the operator's tasks.

 ### The operator decides when to allow users to deposit and withdraw from the vault.
 When these interactions are disabled, the vault's assets are elsewhere, in a vault strategy contract farming yield.
 The operator also creates the vault strategy contracts which are meant to function as zap contracts and leverage DEFI legos to farm the greatest yield for the vault's users.
-## Essentially creating an investment managed for you by someone else who is smarter than you (like that one Californian hedge fund manager from the Big Short)

 Testing Steps
 1. Deploy Vault
 	Constructer takes: